Travel + Discover York: Maine Vacation Guide

 Wiggly Bridge Distillery

 With hand-built copper pot stills, Wiggly Bridge Distillery is a labor of love between a father and son.
-The distillery produces small batches of spirits with unique flavor in an 1880s barn.
+The distillery produces small batches of spirits with unique flavors in an 1880s barn.

 You can visit this location for tastings and tours.
 Just have a seat at the bar to test out the various spirits.
 If you book a tour, you’ll learn about the distillery and its operation while sipping a handcrafted cocktail.